bobb-Rob/bobb-rob/README.md

 ## Hi there, I am Robertson Arthur-Akpan 👋
 > ### About me
-> - I am a self-taught software developer seeking full time on-site and ***preferably*** remote jobs/opportunities.
+> - I am a full-stack software developer seeking full time on-site and ***preferably*** remote jobs/opportunities.
-> - Hungry for knowledge; knows Javascript, React, with some basics of Node.js and basics of data analytics. currently learning more with the Microverse community.
+> - Hungry for knowledge; proficient with Javascript, React, Ruby, Ruby on Rails, with some basics of Node.js and basics of data analytics.
 > - My various hobbies : 1.
-Exploring new things 2.
+Exploring new tech concepts 2.
 Drumming 3.
 Playing game

 ### Get in touch